artursniegowski/blango/README.md

   - Custom User model
   - Two-step activation / registration with Django
   - Django Allauth, user authentication, registration, and account management, social account integration and email confirmation
   - Custom Django management command

----

-Skills:
-  - Django (Web Framework)
-  - Python Programming

----

 This project is designed for learners who are familiar with Python and have basic Django skills.
 This project covers a review of core Django concepts, advanced projects setups, class-based views, and other advanced topics such as proxy models, loggin, caching, and query optimization.

 Objectives: